 What do you think of His Butler’s Sister?
 Sound off below…

 “In vain have I struggled.
 It will not do.
 My

 feelings will not be repressed.
 You must allow me

 to tell you how ardently I admire and love you.”

 Check out more of our Vintage Reviews.
 Including our reviews of Roman Holiday starring Audrey Hepburn, I Was a Male War Bride with Cary Grant or the classic musical Oklahoma!
-You can also search the ‘Deanna Durbin‘ tag for more of our reviews of her films.If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+You can also search the ‘Deanna Durbin‘ tag for more of our reviews of her films.Pin this article to read later!
+And make sure to follow us on Pinterest.